PrefectHQ/prefect/docs/guides/deployment/storage-guide.md

         requires: prefect-aws>=0.3.4
         bucket: '{{ push_code.bucket }}'
         folder: '{{ push_code.folder }}'
         credentials: "{{ prefect.blocks.aws-credentials.my-credentials-block }}" # if private
     ```

-    TK are 1 and 2 only necessary if self-hosting a Prefect server instance?
-In my cloud workspace they are pre-installed.

-    If you don't have the relevant credentials block on the server:
+    If the bucket requires authentication to access it, you can do the following:

-    1. Install the relevant library with `pip install -U prefect-aws`
+    1. Install the [Prefect-AWS](https://prefecthq.github.io/prefect-aws/) library with `pip install -U prefect-aws`
-    1. Register the blocks in that library with `prefect block register -m prefect_aws`
+    1. If using Prefect server, register the blocks in that library with `prefect block register -m prefect_aws`
+    1. Ensure the role you create has read and write permissions to access the bucket.

-    Create an aws-credentials block via code or the Prefect UI.
+    1. Create an AWS Credentials block via code or the Prefect UI.
 In addition to the block name, most users will need to fill in the *AWS Access Key ID* and *AWS Access Key Secret* fields.
-Reference the block in the pull step as shown above.
+    1. Reference the block as shown in the push and pull steps above.

-    Ensure the role has read and write permissions to access the bucket.

-=== "Azure"

-    Choose *azure*.

-    When prompted, enter the container.
-TK format
+=== "Azure Blob Storage container"

+    Choose `azure` as the recipe and enter the container name when prompted.

     ```yaml